Skip to main content

 • Use an address on a domain your business controls.
 Free mailbox domains like Gmail or Outlook cannot be used as the sender identity.

-• You need access to your DNS provider and the mailbox you want to forward.
+• You also need access to the mailbox you want to forward to Answering Agent.

 1. Open Dashboard > Team Settings > Email Settings.